sourcegraph/about/handbook/engineering/security/infrastructure/playbooks.md

 ####

 ### Debugging Elastic

+Note that Elastic will often be in `Warn` state since we create snapshots on a daily basis, not an hourly basis, since each snapshot takes an hour or two to create.
+This is intentional, and we should only be concerned if the last snapshot was more than ~26 hrs ago.

 While Elastic shouldn't need too much debugging, occasionally it can get itself stuck into bad states when running out of disk, or when its resources are overloaded.
 A good utility to manage Elastic is [cerebro](https://github.com/lmenezes/cerebro), which can easily be run via [docker](https://github.com/lmenezes/cerebro-docker).
 You'll want to have an Elastic superuser for this, which can be created by a similar process as used in [elastic cloud configuration](#elastic-cloud-logging) step 1.4.